SmartArduino/DoHome/README.md

 ### Introduction

-This firmware is developed by (DOITING)[http://doiting.com/].
+This firmware is developed by [DOITING](http://doiting.com/).
 By using ONLY this firmware, smart devices (e.g., bulb or plug) can be controlled by DoHome APP or/and HomeKit.
 Anyone can download it to use the smart devices.
 If you have any problem, please contact us: yichone@doit.am.
 More details, please visit: http://support.doiting.com.

 You can get the items from http://www.esp8266m

 ### Warm Tips

-* For iOS user, it is very convenient to use the "HomeKit" by (the manual)[http://doiting.com/];
+* For iOS user, it is very convenient to use the "HomeKit" by [the manual](http://doiting.com/);
 * For Android usr, it is much more complex to use the "HomeKit", please visit "HomeKit For Android" at ????.
 * For all the (iOS and Android) users, DoHome APP can be used to control the smart devices, and supports for the following smart speakers:
   * Alexa;